anttikivi/unsung-anthem/docs/build-script.md

 Pass through extra options to the final CMake call in the form of comma separated options: '-DCMAKE_VAR1=YES,-DCMAKE_VAR2=/tmp'.
 This option can be called multiple times to append the list of the options to be passed.

-#### `--main-tool NAME`

-The toolchain name that will be used to build Unsung Anthem.
-The currently supported options are llvm, gcc, and msbuild.
-The default is llvm.
-TODO Windows default

-#### `--main-tool-version VERSION`

-The possible, specific version of the toolchain for the automatic lookup on the platform.

 #### `--print-debug`

 TODO